Higashi-Abiko Station: Lines

-Higashi-Abiko Station is served by the Abiko Branch Line of the Narita Line, and is located 3.4 kilometers from the terminus of branch line at Abiko Station.
+Higashi-Abiko Station is served by the Abiko Branch Line of the Narita Line.
+Positioned 3.4 kilometers from the branch line's terminus at Abiko Station, it provides convenient access for passengers traveling within the region and to nearby areas.
+The Narita Line, one of the key railways in Chiba Prefecture, connects passengers to various destinations, facilitating regional travel and commuting.

 Station layout

 Higashi-Abiko Station has two parallel side platforms connected by a level crossing.
 There is no station building, and the station is unattended.

 Platforms

 History

 Higashi-Abiko Station was opened on October 12, 1950 as a station on the Japan National Railways (JNR).
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.

 Passenger statistics

 In fiscal 2006, the station was used by an average of 729 passengers daily.